-- Developing an insight into what is required to establish and manage a small business or organisation; - Practising interpersonal skills such as team building, conflict resolution, negotiation, advocacy, problem solving and communication; - Undertaking group investigation, project planning of a business incorporating elements of designing, financing, manufacturing, marketing and accounting; - Facilitating the operation of a Market Day; - Recording business transactions and developing money management and accounting skills; - Enhancing understanding through interacting with business mentors, guest speakers, case studies and discussion; - Involvement in ASX share market competition.
+- Developing an insight into what is required to establish and manage a small business or organisation - Practising interpersonal skills such as team working, conflict resolution, negotiation, problem solving and communicating in various contexts. - Enhancing understanding through interacting with guest speakers and class discussions. - Applying knowledge and skills in new contexts (the \$20 Boss Competition). - Recording business transactions and developing money management and accounting skills. - Undertaking research and investigation